Rudolf Höss: Arrest, trial, and execution

 In all of the discussions, Höss is quite matter-of-fact and apathetic, shows some belated interest in the enormity of his crime, but gives the impression that it never would have occurred to him if somebody hadn't asked him.
 There is too much apathy to leave any suggestion of remorse and even the prospect of hanging does not unduly stress him.
 One gets the general impression of a man who is intellectually normal, but with the schizoid apathy, insensitivity and lack of empathy that could hardly be more extreme in a frank psychotic.

-Four days before being executed, Höss's acknowledgement of the enormity of his crimes was revealed in a message to the state prosecutor:
+Four days before being executed, Höss' acknowledgement of the enormity of his crimes was revealed in a message to the state prosecutor:

 My conscience compels me to make the following declaration.
 In the solitude of my prison cell, I have come to the bitter recognition that I have sinned gravely against humanity.
 As Commandant of Auschwitz, I was responsible for carrying out part of the cruel plans of the "Third Reich" for human destruction.
 In so doing I have inflicted terrible wounds on humanity.
 I caused unspeakable suffering for the Polish people in particular.
 I am to pay for this with my life.
 May the Lord God forgive one day what I have done.
 I ask the Polish people for forgiveness.
 In Polish prisons I experienced for the first time what human kindness is.
 Despite all that has happened I have experienced humane treatment which I could never have expected, and which has deeply shamed me.
 May the facts which are now coming out about the horrible crimes against humanity make the repetition of such cruel acts impossible for all time.

 Shortly before his execution, Höss returned to the Catholic Church.
 On 10 April 1947, he received the sacrament of penance from Fr.
 Władysław Lohn, S.J., provincial of the Polish Province of the Society of Jesus.
 The next day, the same priest administered to him Holy Communion as Viaticum.